rogerpadilla/nukak-website/docs/express-integration.md

 ---
-index: 8
+weight: 210
 group: true
 ---

-# :zap: Autogenerate REST APIs with Express
+# Autogenerate REST APIs with Express

 A `express` plugin is provided to automatically generate REST APIs for your entities.